p: (630) 947-8926

 Aurora University Students looking to set up an appointment during office hours can do so here.

 Neil Gorman -- DSW LCSW

-Dr. Neil Gorman is a psychotherapist, clinical supervisor, and and associate university professor at the Aurora University School of Social Work.
+Dr. Neil Gorman (LCSW) is a psychotherapist, clinical supervisor, and and associate university professor at the Aurora University School of Social Work.

 Due to a full teaching / clinical schedule Dr. Gorman is not accepting any new patients for psychotherapy, however Dr. Gorman has limited openings for individuals looking to receive clinical supervision.

 Finding and articulating different ways that psychodynamic theories can be synthesized by practitioners.
 In particular finding ways of the ideas of the independent school of British Object Relations, The psychoanalytic psychology of the self (i.e. Self-Psychology), and interpersonal theories can support one another.

 To a lesser extent Dr. Gorman is interested in integrating aspects of Jungian shadow work and the individuation process to the theories mentioned above.

 Finally Dr. Gorman is very interested in the state of Social Work education, and ways that psychodynamic theory and practice does and does not fit into a broader (and more traditional) social work perspective.